 Some might hate this, but we do not suggest watching anything Marvel, DC, or superhero-related.
 Similarly, don’t agree to watch a show too out of your realm of interest (i.e. Gilmore Girls or Grace and Frankie).
 Find a middle ground.
 Here are the best Netflix and Chill shows and the reasons why we think they’ll help you form a bond, both mental and physical.

 You’re both a little retro, dig Star Wars, and celebrate National Pi Day.
 Nerd out together with the uber-popular Stranger Things, even if you’ve both seen it already.
-Season three comes out in July, so call it research.
+Season three comes out on the Fourth of July, so call it research.
 Stranger Things is also a great show to bring up childhood memories and talk about where you both grew up.
 That intimacy may lead to your own upside-down.

 Narcos and Narcos: Mexico